 - 1 Sufficient contact details to make the policy workable in practice.
-P.2 2 Statement of Intent outlining the school's commitment to acting in the best interests of the child P. 4 3 The school's procedures for dealing with and referring concerns about children in need and/or at risk, in accordance with locally agreed interagency procedures, including: References to up-to-date key statutory guidance Name of the Local Safeguarding Partnership (and local safeguarding partners) In-school provision for listening to children and for early help Up to date definitions of abuse, recognising the particular vulnerabilities of those with SEN/D including to peer-on-peer abuse P. 6 1 The school's arrangements for dealing with allegations of peer-on-peer abuse, including sexting and any other relevant issues, and how victims and perpetrators will be supported P. 33 5 The school's arrangements for handling allegations of abuse against members of staff, volunteers and the Headmaster, including reporting to the DBS/TRA.
-P. 42 5 The school's Staff Code of Conduct.
-P. 54 7 For the school's whistleblowing procedures, please refer to separate Whistleblowing Policy.
-P. 57 3 The school's Staff Recruitment Policy and procedures.
-P. 58 7 Management of safeguarding, including the identity and role of the Designated Safeguarding Leads (DSL), providing sufficient cover for the role, including in the EYFS.
-P. 72 0 P. 74 1 How the Governing Body ensures proper oversight of safeguarding, including the identity of the nominated governor for safeguarding and arrangements for reviewing the school's safeguarding policies and procedures annually P. 77 2 The school's arrangements to fulfil other safeguarding and welfare responsibilities, including teaching children how to keep safe online, and arrangements for looked after children, if relevant.
-P. 80 3 Measures for internet safety (where the school allows access to the internet onsite) including a description of the use of filters and monitoring of usage P. 85 4 The school's policy on the use of mobile technology in school, including the use of mobiles and cameras in the EYFS.
-P. 86 1
+P.2 2 Statement of Intent outlining the school's commitment to acting in the best interests of the child P. 4 3 The school's procedures for dealing with and referring concerns about children in need and/or at risk, in accordance with locally agreed interagency procedures, including: References to up-to-date key statutory guidance Name of the Local Safeguarding Partnership (and local safeguarding partners) In-school provision for listening to children and for early help Up to date definitions of abuse, recognising the particular vulnerabilities of those with SEN/D including to child-on-child abuse P. 6 4 The school's arrangements for dealing with allegations of child-on-child abuse, including sexting and any other relevant issues, and how victims and perpetrators will be supported P. 36 5 The school's arrangements for handling allegations of abuse against members of staff, volunteers and the Headmaster, including reporting to the DBS/TRA.
+P. 46 6 The school's Staff Code of Conduct.
+P. 58 7 For the school's whistleblowing procedures, please refer to separate Whistleblowing Policy.
+P. 61 3 The school's Staff Recruitment Policy and procedures.
+P. 62 7 Management of safeguarding, including the identity and role of the Designated Safeguarding Leads (DSL), providing sufficient cover for the role, including in the EYFS.
+P. 76 0 The training of the DSLs, staff, volunteers and the Headmaster.
+P. 78 1 How the Governing Body ensures proper oversight of safeguarding, including the identity of the nominated governor for safeguarding and arrangements for reviewing the school's safeguarding policies and procedures annually P. 81 2 The school's arrangements to fulfil other safeguarding and welfare responsibilities, including teaching children how to keep safe online, and arrangements for looked after children, if relevant.
+P. 84 3 Measures for internet safety (where the school allows access to the internet onsite) including a description of the use of filters and monitoring of usage 4 The school's policy on the use of mobile technology in school, including the use of mobiles and cameras in the EYFS.
+P. 90 1